11/11/15 is the beginning of another stage of our lives for the Yang family.

-We chose this date for the birth of Baby Art not because it sound nice but rather due to the fact that I happened to hit the first day of week 37 (based on ultrasound scan) and also Arthur decided to kick a hole in my water bag at the end of week 36.
+We chose this date for the birth of Baby Art not because it sounds nice but rather due to the fact that I happened to hit the first day of week 37 (based on ultrasound scan) and also Arthur decided to kick a hole in my water bag at the end of week 36.

-So to prevent unforeseen circumstance that might lead to emergency c-section, I managed to convince my gynae to allow me to give birth at week 37 instead of the advised week 38 or 39.
+So to prevent unforeseen circumstance that might lead to emergency c-section, I managed to convince my Gynae to allow me to give birth at week 37 instead of the advised week 38 or 39.

-Many had asked me, were I nervous for the operation.
+Many had asked me, was I nervous for the operation.
 To say the truth, I had no feeling up the point of delivery as I tried to prep my mind for the operation.
 It wasn’t easy.
-Having to go through another round of epidural and c-section and there were worries of recovery due to my last dramatic encounter after birth of Arthur which led to many nights of tears and emotional traumas but nevertheless, I had overcame it and this time, I wanted to be more prepared for Baby Art.
+Having to go through another round of epidural and c-section and there were worries of recovery due to my last dramatic encounter after the birth of Arthur which led to many nights of tears and emotional traumas but nevertheless, I had overcome it and this time, I wanted to be more prepared for Baby Art.

 Morning came and my friend went for her operation first.
 Shortly after her, the nurse came and off I went to the operation.
 Everything was a blur to me, due to having not enough rest, I was feeling very sleepy and slept my way through the waiting period in OT waiting area and even during my epidural injection.
 Before I knew it, I was in the OT room and my gynae was there asking me whether the man is my husband.
-First thought that came to my mind… The man?
-It took me 30s to recall that my husband suppose to be here.
+The first thought that came to my mind… The man?
+It took me 30s to recall that my husband supposes to be here.
 Dressed in OT gown and cheeky smiling at me.
 I were like… “the time is here!”

 Now that was the time to feel nervous.
 Halfway through the operation, my gynae suddenly told me that my keloid was very bad and if it was so sad on the outside, the scarring inside would be worse.
-I was like… worse, what it mean?
+I was like… worse, what it means?
 As she cut me, she saw my bladder stick to my old wound and as my tummy expanded, the bladder shifted together with it and stuck in front of my baby.
-As I were starting to feel the effect of the epidural which involved shivering, everything she mentioned to me was a blur.
-She mentioned about she needed to do a minor procedure to remove the inner scarring, shifted back my bladder before baby could be remove and the whole procedure would took longer than expected.
+As I was starting to feel the effect of the epidural which involved shivering, everything she mentioned to me was a blur.
+She mentioned about she needed to do a minor procedure to remove the inner scarring, shifted back my bladder before the baby could be removed and the whole procedure would take longer than expected.
 Even as she said so, the baby was out less than 15 min and just as sudden as I felt, she showed me the baby above me and told me the baby was bigger than expected.